Meadowlarke/Bibliography/Bibliography.md

 -: Six dimensions of freedom and moving parts.

-50/51: Three domains, three conditions, and three levels of context. #Z: Products have relationships with three domains: design, embodiment, and production.
-Each of the three domains has a relationship with three conditions: environment, designer and manufacturer.
-Each domain is assosciated with a different level: user, observer, and owner.
+50/51: Three domains, three conditions, and three levels of context.

 52: the act of making.

 -: Tolerances of manufacture.

-53: Consequential product sound model. #Z: The consequential product sound model maps how sound moves from source to reciever through three elements: source, transmission in product, and radiation.
+53: Consequential product sound model.

 55: Intentional product sounds.

 56: The function of intentional product sounds.

--: Discreeete and continuous feedback. #Z: In intensional product sounds, the distinction can be made between discreete and continuous feedback, for example microwave button presses (discreete) vs the backup-poximity sensor of a modern car.
+-: Discreeete and continuous feedback.

--: the four main classes of intentional sounds. #Z: There are four main classes of intentional sounds: earcons, auditory icons, sonification, and continuous sonic interaction.
-Earcons are _symbolic_ in the Perican sense of the word---they must be learned as there is no sematic link between the way that they sound and what they represent.
-Auditory icons sound like what they represent and are described in terms of their sources, for example the sound of airflow from a fan communicates what setting it is on.
-Sonification deals with continuous data communicated in sound, such as the altimiter in a sailplane.
+-: The four main classes of intentional sounds.

 57: Experimental fifth type: continuous sconic interaction.